fylein/fyle-interview-intern-backend/README.md

 ## Who is this for?

-This challenge is meant for candidates who wish to intern at Fyle and work with our engineering teams.
+This challenge is meant for candidates who wish to work / intern at Fyle and work with our engineering teams.

-* You should be available to start by 29 October, 2021
-* You should be able to commit to at least 3 months (we would prefer 6 months)
+If it is for internship, you should be able to commit to at least 3 months.

-## Why intern at Fyle?
+## Why work at Fyle?

 Fyle is a fast-growing Expense Management SaaS product.
 We are ~40 strong engineering team at the moment.
-About 60% of our engineers started off as interns.
-Interns at Fyle do extremely challenging and impactful work.

-People love working at Fyle.
-Check out our Glassdoor reviews [here](https://www.glassdoor.co.in/Reviews/Fyle-Reviews-E1723235.htm).
+We are an extremely transparent organization.
+Check out our [careers page](https://careers.fylehq.com) that will give you a glimpse of what it is like to work at Fyle.
+Also, check out our Glassdoor reviews [here](https://www.glassdoor.co.in/Reviews/Fyle-Reviews-E1723235.htm).
 You can read stories from our teammates [here](https://stories.fylehq.com).

 ## Challenge outline